 Condenser Microphone Transducers

 True condenser microphones require an external voltage in order to charge their capacitor diaphragms.
-The majority of the time, this external voltage is supplied by phantom power (+48 V DC).
+Most of the time, this external voltage is supplied by phantom power (+48 V DC).

 Condenser microphones are active microphones.
-The microphone signal produced from the capacitor style capsule must undergo processes to lower the signal impedance as well as boost the amplitude of the signal.
+The microphone signal produced from the capacitor style capsule must undergo processes to lower the signal impedance and boost the amplitude of the signal.
 This is generally accomplished with an active circuit that includes op-amps and/or JFETs.

 To learn more about microphones as transducers, feel free to check out the following My New Microphone articles: